stayZ3RO/home-network-infrastructure-HA-DNS/docs/phase-6-proxmox-omada-foundation/README.md

 Phase 6 adds a dedicated infrastructure layer to the home network lab using a Dell OptiPlex running Proxmox.

 This phase moves always-on services away from a gaming PC and onto a dedicated virtualization host.
-It also introduces the Omada Software Controller and prepares the ER605 router for the next network cutover.
+It also introduces the Omada Software Controller, prepares the ER605 router, and pre-stages the managed switch for the Phase 7 cutover.

+---

 ## What This Phase Includes